MethodsAndPractices/vsteam/.docs/Add-VSTeamPickList.md

 ```

 ### -Items
-A comma seperated list of items, or variable containing the items to offer in the list.
+A comma separated  list of items, or variable containing the items to offer in the list.

 ```yaml
 Type: Object[]